 - Comply with the U.S. Tax Court Requirements for Nonacademic Clinical Programs if the academic clinic is associated with a nonacademic clinic.

 - Submit to the Chief Judge, on or before February 15 of each year, a letter signed by the clinic director (sample format attached) and/or an administrative official of the law school (see sec.
-1.a.) which includes (1) the name, address, Tax Court Bar number (if applicable) and contact information (including the e-mail address) of the clinic director and all clinic practitioners; (2) the place(s) of trial served by the clinic; (3) a statement that the academic clinic will comply with these Requirements; (4) a copy of or electronic link to the academic clinic’s guidelines as described in section 1.b., above; (5) whether students are enrolled or otherwise participating in the clinical program spring/summer/fall semester(s), or year round; (6)(a) an approximate number of petitioners with cases pending in the Court with whom the academic clinic consulted, and (b) an approximate number of petitioners for whom the academic clinic entered an appearance during the calendar year preceding the submission of the letter; (7) whether the academic clinic has a relationship with outside attorneys for referral of cases or operation of a calendar call program; (8) any suggestions that the academic clinic may offer for better assisting low income petitioners in their interactions with the Court; (9) an updated one page stuffer notice that the Court can use to notify petitioners of the availability of clinic services for the coming year (format for stuffer notice attached); and (10) whether the academic clinic would like its stuffer notice to be sent to petitioners in regular tax cases, small tax cases, or both.
+1.a.) which includes (1) the name, address, Tax Court Bar number (if applicable) and contact information (including the e-mail address) of the clinic director and all clinic practitioners; (2) the place(s) of trial served by the clinic; (3) a statement that the academic clinic will comply with these Requirements; (4) a copy of or electronic link to the academic clinic’s guidelines as described in section 1.b., above; (5) whether students are enrolled or otherwise participating in the clinical program spring/summer/fall semester(s), or year round; (6)(a) during the calendar year preceding submission of the letter, an approximate number of petitioners with cases pending in the Court for whom the academic clinic entered an appearance pursuant to Tax Court Rule 24; (b) an approximate number of petitioners who were represented (e.g., through a Power of Attorney) but for whom the academic clinic did not enter an appearance; and (c) an approximate number of petitioners for whom the academic clinic provided consultation, assistance and/or advice (e.g., at the Calendar Call), but did not represent the taxpayer; (7) whether the academic clinic has a relationship with outside attorneys for referral of cases or operation of a calendar call program; (8) any suggestions that the academic clinic may offer for better assisting low income petitioners in their interactions with the Court; (9) an updated one page stuffer notice that the Court can use to notify petitioners of the availability of clinic services for the coming year (format for stuffer notice attached); and (10) whether the academic clinic would like its stuffer notice to be sent to petitioners in regular tax cases, small tax cases, or both.
 A version of the stuffer notice written in Spanish may be submitted on the reverse side of the English version.
 Information about clinics that do not offer assistance in Spanish should not be included in a Spanish language stuffer notice.
 The Spanish version should include a translation of the following sentence: "Please be advised that all proceedings in the Tax Court are in English."
 The letter to the Chief Judge and updated stuffer notice referred to in this provision may be submitted to the Court in paper form or, if in PDF format, as an attachment to an e-mail using the Contact Us link.

 - If the academic clinic participates in, or coordinates a calendar call program, the provisions of Section 2 of the Court’s Requirements for Bar Sponsored Calendar Call Programs apply.